Welcome to the Brain Injury Resource Center of Wisconsin

 Our Organization – All About Us

 When unexpected events interrupt our lives (personal and business) they create a terrible ripple effect.
 Our organization is comprised of all volunteers and each is living life after brain injury.
 Some are survivors while others are family members and caregivers themselves.
 Our organization provides information and resources to families and survivors who are living their lives after brain injury.
-We do not provide Medical, Rehabilitation, or Legal Services.
 What we do is help you and your family as you navigate the journey through life after brain injury, no matter where it takes you.
-Our Resource Library is packed with educational materials that target living life after brain injury.
-Our website is also full of information and resources.

 Bari shows some of her life and experiences as God brought her through a brain injury sustained in a major car accident and how he continues to open doors for her years after the accident.
-An inspiring story of God’s faithfulness and a spiritual milemarker that continues to inspire her today!
+An inspiring story of God’s faithfulness and a spiritual mile-marker that continues to inspire her today!

 Bari’s Story